10 Photos of Northern California's Most Beautiful Beaches (Because You Need a Mental Vacay)

 10. JENNER BEACH IN JENNER

 The Russian River meets the Pacific at this quiet gem on the Sonoma Coast.
-If wildlife is your thing, look out for harbor seals and sea lions sunning themselves on the spit.
-And January through May, it’s a primo spot for whale watching.
+It's a great place to spot harbor seals and sea lions sunning themselves on the spit.
+And January through May, it’s a primo area for whale watching.

 9. CAPITOLA BEACH IN SANTA CRUZ COUNTY

 The quaint little beach town south of Santa Cruz is a little like the San Francisco of the coast, with its brightly colored buildings perched above the beach.
-Take a stroll by the pier at dusk and gaze upon a cotton-candy sunset.
+They're a fitting complement to the area's cotton-candy sunsets.

 8. DRAKE'S BEACH IN POINT REYES